tomasravalli/vermut-data-science/README.md

-# data-ecommerce-startup
+# Data Science at Vermut
 E-commerce startup where data science provides key input for product and business development.